 I am so excited to work with you in the studio soon!
 There are several things I would like for you to know prior to your portrait session.
 Newborns do best in the studio when they are in a very deep sleep.
 To help with this, I highly recommend trying to keep your baby awake as much as possible during the few hours leading up to your appointment.
 Below, you'll find suggestions to help things go more smoothly.
 Don't worry if you can't do everything perfectly.
 Just do the best you can!

 Give your baby a nice, warm bath prior to leaving home for the session.
-Not only will it help to stimulate them, but they'll be squeaky clean and photoshoot ready!
+Not only will it help to wake them up, but they'll be squeaky clean and photoshoot ready!

-Try to keep your baby awake as much as possible during the car ride to the session.
+I know this one can be tricky, but try to keep your baby awake as much as possible during the car ride to the session.
 From my experience, babies who have been asleep for a long period of time prior to their arrival at the studio are unfortunately the babies who are more difficult to pose.
-If babies are wide awake during the session then we have to exert more time and effort to try and get them to go back to sleep.
+If babies are wide awake during the session, we have to exert more time and effort to try and get them to go back to sleep.
 That alone can take up to an hour or more and unfortunately, it does count against your session time.

-I highly recommend that if you are solely breastfeeding that you pump ahead of time and bottle feed your milk during the session, if at all possible.
-There are some mothers who have to breastfeed their babies for up to an hour or more and unfortunately that does delay the session quite a bit.
+I highly recommend that if you are solely breastfeeding that you pump ahead of time and bottle feed your milk during the session, if possible.
+I realize that some babies nurse for up to an hour or more and unfortunately that does delay the session quite a bit.
 Stopping to nurse/feed does count against your overall session time.